 A pool of human possibility

-The report states that “these numbers are staggering and it would be fair to argue that the world has never had a greater pool of human potential at risk” or is it a greater pool of human possibility?
+The report states that “these numbers are staggering and it would be fair to argue that the world has never had a greater pool of human potential at-risk” or is it a greater pool of human possibility?

 My ongoing entrepreneurial learning journey – the lessons learned from being an entrepreneur

-In my last blog I shared how shocked I was to see in my calendar that was exactly 30 years since I exited my corporate career.
-I outlined some of my many mis adventurous occurring in the first ten years in the management consulting & learning & development space.
-I also shared details describing my first three learning’s as a serial female entrepreneur.
+In my last blog, I shared how shocked I was to see in my calendar that it was exactly 30 years since I exited my corporate career.
+I outlined some of my many mis- adventurous occurring in the first ten years in the management consulting and learning and development space.
+I also shared details describing my first three learnings as a serial female entrepreneur.

-From the second ten years 1998-2008
+The second ten years 1998-2008

 - Being accountable & holding others to account